 How does the UK government manage the economy?
 How is economic success measured?

 How do we determine the environment within which businesses operate (the structure of the market), why is growth important for businesses and how do they grow?
 The case for government regulation and intervention in certain market structures.

 Entry requirements: As stated in the Admission Policy

-Minimum of 5 grade '6' or above at GCSE including maths and English Language.
+Minimum of five grade 6 or above at GCSE including mathematics and English language.
 Economics is a highly popular subject at universities.
 A range of economics based degree courses are offered by universities, each with a specific focus ranging from development to international relations, government policy or econometrics.
 Studying A Level economics will equip you not only for the range of economics based subjects at university but also for many other subjects that use the skills while studying the subject.
 Students wishing to continue studying economics at university should consider whether their chosen subject at university also requires them to take A Level Maths.